Sirosky/Upscale-Hub/README.md

 # 📚 Model Training Principles

-This section provides a brief overview of the guiding principles I follow while training my models.
+This section provides an overview of the guiding principles I follow while training my models.
 It should give a sense of whether these are the right models for you, and what sets my models apart from others.

 **Balanced** **Sharpness**: While my models deblur and sharpen the input, they aren't the sharpest ones available.
 This is intentional-- the models aim to produce a *natural-looking* upscale, as if the result was something natively produced by the studio.
 In addition, oversharpening tends to produce undesireable artifacts.